 UC Blue Ash College

-The Dental Hygiene Program at the University of Cincinnati Blue Ash College is committed to providing quality, hands-on, continuing dental education to the entire dental team.
+The Dental Hygiene and the Expanded Functions Dental Auxiliary Programs at the University of Cincinnati Blue Ash College are committed to providing quality, hands-on, continuing dental education to the entire dental team.
 Our outstanding courses will assist team members in expanding their scope of practice in the dental office.

 • Course fee: $50